flynx/proxmox-utils/README.md

 to continue (see: [Accessing the host](#accessing-the-host)), or connect directly to the ADMIN port (DHCP) and ssh into `$HOST_ADMIN_IP` (default: 10.0.0.254).

-_Note that the ADMIN port is configured for direct connections only (DHCP), connecting it to a configured network can lead to unexpected behavior._
+_Note that the ADMIN port is configured for direct connections only, connecting it to a configured network can lead to unexpected behavior -- DHCP races, IP clashes... etc._